serranc1/SpaceShooterGame/README.md

 # SpaceShooterGame
-This is a project made using Unity.
+This is a 2D game made using Unity.